steebchen/specs/binaries/Readme.md

 | Zeit                | `rhel`         | Fedora (Amazon Linux)    | :heavy_check_mark:         |
 | Lambda              | `rhel`         | Fedora (Amazon Linux)    | :heavy_check_mark:         | Use the NodeJS 8 image or higher

-### Notes

-#### Status legend
+### Status legend

 - :heavy_check_mark: Works out of the box with no configuration at all.
 - :white_check_mark: You may need to install dependencies.
 - :x: Currently unsupported.

+### Footnotes

-#### OpenSSL
+1. #### OpenSSL
   The OpenSSL column in the tables above describe what the default OpenSSL version is on a given OS and version.
 It may not be installed per default, but it's always packaged through the native package manager (e.g. apt for Ubuntu), and in most cases you can simply install the package `openssl`.

-- ##### OS Note 1
+2. #### Dependencies
   You need dependencies on your machine to run the binary successfully.
 You can use your OS package manager, for example apt-get or yum.
 Check the table above which dependency you need exactly and then install it, e.g. `sudo apt-get install nodejs`.